mrsonandrade/pyswarming/paper/paper.md

 # Summary

 When considering a system composed of a group of robots, swarm robotics is an approach that can be used to coordinate this group.
 These swarms can be inspired or not by social insects or other animal societies [@trianni:2008], where basic behaviors are usually used to compose complex tasks.
 These previously mentioned basic behaviors have been studied for a long time, with applications, for example, to flocks, herds, and schools [@reynolds:1987] and multi-robot teams [@balch:1998].
-However, software standardization is urgently needed to maximize the applicability of swarm robotics to real-world applications [@nedjah:2019].
 Here we introduce PySwarming, a tool that makes easy the coordination of swarms and serves as a centerpiece, organizing different methods developed in the swarm robotics field.
 Its flexibility (written in Python) and customizability (easily customized by users) encourage interaction and scientific progress in the research community.

 # Introduction